qalle2/nes-gg-disassembly/README.md

 However:
 * There are not enough bits for four codes in `genie_master_control` (`$8000`).
 * There are no unused registers immediately after `genie_master_control`.
+* A genie usually grants three wishes, not four.

 ## References
 * [NESDev Wiki](http://wiki.nesdev.com) (e.g. [the Game Genie article](http://wiki.nesdev.com/w/index.php/Game_Genie))